• Members Develop Policy at 2023 Congress of Delegates

 • Adverse Childhood Events: Delegates adopted a resolution that calls for the AAFP to encourage multi-state and national EHR vendors to include screening tools to document individual patient Adverse Childhood Events and Positive Childhood Events in a way that can inform individual or population assessment, as well as intervention strategies.
 The measure also calls for the AAFP to encourage multi-state and national payers to pay for the administration of screening tools to document these events.

-Steven Furr, M.D., FAAFP, laughed at Town Hall before he was installed as AAFP president at the Congress of Delegates with (from left) past President Robert Wergin, M.D., FAAFP; Alabama delegate Boyde Harrison, M.D., FAAFP; and past President John Meigs, M.D., FAAFP.
+Before his installation as AAFP president, Steven Furr, M.D., FAAFP, (right) laughs during the Town Hall held prior to the convening of the Congress of Delegates with (from left) past President Robert Wergin, M.D., FAAFP; Alabama delegate Boyde Harrison, M.D., FAAFP; and past President John Meigs, M.D., FAAFP.

 Delegates and alternate delegates line up to testify about a creating a nominating committee for AAFP leadership positions.